 What Happened to Georgia Southern’s Star Quarterback Was A Real Shit Show…

-When Georgia Southern starting quarterback Shai Werts was falsely arrested for cocaine possession this summer, a small time drug bust on lonely South Carolina highway gained national attention and sparked fresh debate on a continuing variety of American dilemmas.
-Standards and practices for police and policing were properly called into question, and the complex relationship between young black males and law enforcement in the Deep South took center stage.
-Racism in rural America played its underbelly role, and seriously flawed drug field tests called the shots on the side of the road.
+When Georgia Southern starting quarterback Shai Werts was falsely arrested for cocaine possession last summer, a small time drug bust on lonely South Carolina highway gained national attention and sparked fresh debate on a variety of continuing American dilemmas.
+Standards and practices for police and policing were called into question, and the complex relationship between young black males and law enforcement in the Deep South took center stage.
+Racism in rural America played its underbelly role, and cheap, seriously flawed drug field tests called the shots on the side of the road.
 To quote the arresting Deputy Sheriff Charles A. Browder III: “That’s a lot of bird shit!”

 Dispatch: Saluda County 911.